German and French Philosophy

 Submit the documents to your online application by July 31

-You need to submit your CV, motivation letter, and academic paper.
+You need to submit your motivation letter and academic paper.

 Wait for the assessment of the admission commitee